This Azure PowerShell article will discuss the syntax and usage of the Get-AzureADUser PowerShell command with examples.

 Example-5:

-You can use the Get-AzureADUser command to get all properties of all the users like below.
+You can use the Get-AzureADUser command to get all users’ properties like the one below.

 Connect-AzureAD -TenantId 5d9d690a-0310-474d-ae8b-xxxxxxxxxx28